 Help reduce downtime of important assets by scheduling pre-planned repair times and producing a maintenance schedule that can be accessed by teachers and administrators

-Track visitors and allow entry in the school grounds by using barcodes, GPS or RFID technology in visitor passes
+Track visitors and allow entry in the school grounds by using barcodes, GPS, and RFID tracking technology in visitor passes

-These devices are also key for keeping valuable assets (like monitors and vehicles) working at optimal level by helping to create an effective repair and maintenance schedule.
-By using technology such as Barcode and Bluetooth, you’re able to track the life cycle of each asset and understand when it needs repairing or even replacing.
+These devices are also key for keeping valuable assets (like monitors and vehicles) working at an optimal level by helping to create an effective repair and maintenance schedule.
+By using technology such as Barcode and RFID, users can track the life cycle of each asset and understand when it needs repairing or even replacing.